M-Media-Group/Laravel-SPA/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/mmedia/laravel-spa.svg?style=flat-square)](https://packagist.org/packages/mmedia/laravel-spa)
 ![GitHub Actions](https://github.com/mmedia/laravel-spa/actions/workflows/main.yml/badge.svg)

-Because Fortify is designed to be frontend agnostic, it requires some configuration if you'd like to use it with an SPA and Sanctum.
+Because Fortify is designed to be frontend agnostic, it requires some configuration if you'd like to use it with an SPA on a subdomain and Sanctum.
 This package provides the required configurations for that.

 ### What this package does
 - Adds CORS paths for Sanctum cookie and Fortify routes, including login, logout, and more